fdamstra/OpenTX-Benedikt-Voicepack/README.md

 there is a sound in particular you need, please post an issue ASAP.

 ### Instructions
-If you start with the official SD image, and copy the "Benedikt Taranis Voicepack", overwriting files when possible, you'll get most everything.
-You'll find some strange behavior, but it will almost all work.
+Copy the files from the ["Benedikt Taranis Voicepack" folder (`SOUNDS/en`)](https://github.com/fdamstra/OpenTX-Benedikt-Voicepack/tree/master/Benedikt%20Taranis%20Voicepack) onto your SD card, overwriting files existing files.

 ### Tracking
 The table below is tracking current status.
 A "Y" under "exists" means the file was there without